7 Reasons NOT to Move to Omaha in 2023

-This isn’t a tongue and cheek article with a bunch of negatives that aren’t negatives.
+This isn’t a tongue-in-cheek article with a bunch of negatives that aren’t negatives.
 If you are moving to a new city, you need to know everything.
 The pros and the cons.

 According to Roofstock, Omaha has the 6th highest property tax rate of big cities in the U.S. According to their data, the median taxes paid on a property is $3,283.
 The effective property tax rate is around 1.71%